MicrosoftDocs/fabric-docs/docs/get-started/directlake-create-lakehouse.md

     :::image type="content" source="media/directlake-create-lakehouse/directlake-verify-lakehouse.png" border="false" alt-text="Screenshot showing verify lakehouse screen.":::

-## Create a delta table in Lakehouse
+## Create a Delta table in Lakehouse

-After creating a new Lakehouse, you must then create at least one delta table so Direct Lake can access some data.
+After creating a new Lakehouse, you must then create at least one Delta table so Direct Lake can access some data.
 Direct Lake can read parquet-formatted files, but for the best performance, it's best to compress the data by using the VORDER compression method.
 VORDER compresses the data using the Power BI engine’s native compression algorithm.
 This way the engine can load the data into memory as quickly as possible.

 There are multiple options to load data into a Lakehouse, including data pipelines and scripts.
-The following steps use PySpark to add a delta table to a Lakehouse based on an [Azure Open Dataset](/azure/open-datasets/dataset-catalog):
+The following steps use PySpark to add a Delta table to a Lakehouse based on an [Azure Open Dataset](/azure/open-datasets/dataset-catalog):

 1. In the newly created Lakehouse, select **Open notebook**, and then select **New notebook**.